lichengzh/lichengzh.github.io/_pages/about.md

 </p>

 # About Me
-* I am a Ph.D. student in Economics at .
+* I am a Ph.D. candidate in Economics at The University of Texas at Dallas.
 * My research focuses on Macroeconomics and Monetary Economics, Financial Economics.